 A new series at The Story of Books opens up the process of making books.
 In these workshops we invite an expert to share insights into their work, and give you the opportunity to have a go.
 It is a mini work experience, in our beautiful space in Hay-on-Wye.
-We have invited Lizzie Harper, a botanical illustrator who has worked on several books, to lead the first workshop.

-You will have the chance to brainstorm on where you can get reference to work from when a plant isn’t in flower, and to see some of the resources Lizzie regularly turns to.
+A chance to brainstorm on where you can get reference to work from when a plant isn’t in flower, and to see some of the resources Lizzie regularly turns to.

 Lizzie Harper’s ‘Book Worker’s Table’ at The Story of Books